 Shirley Rilett is originally from Lima, Peru.
 As a little girl, Shirley loved animals so much that she would often find strays on the streets and bring them back home.
 Afterwards Shirley and her mom would clean, feed and often find new homes for the strays.

 Shirley came to the United States when she was 17 years old and settled with her mom and sister in the city of Stamford, Connecticut.

-Shirley came back to Stamford where she completed her Bachelor's Degree is General Science with a concentration in Psychology, Human Development and Social Studies from the University of Connecticut.
+Shirley came back to Stamford where she completed her Bachelor's Degree in General Science with a concentration in Psychology, Human Development and Social Studies from the University of Connecticut.

-When Shirley is not writing she is caring for her infant son, volunteers to the local school to speak to children about their potential to succeed.
-She often shares the story she wrote about bullying in her blog called "The Ugly Duckling".
+When Shirley is not writing she is caring for her infant son, volunteering at the local high school speaking to children about their potential to succeed.
+She often shares the story that she wrote about bullying in her blog called "The Ugly Duckling".